hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 Let me walk you through how VitalsIQ would work in practice.

-**Step 1:** A hospital administrator types their question in plain English:
+**Step 1:** A hospital administrator types their question in natutral language:
 > *"How many lung cancer patients were reported by California facilities in 2024?"*

 **Step 2:** Behind the scenes, our AI engine—powered by Azure OpenAI—would: